Surrogate Representation Inference for Text and Image Annotations: Introduction

 Another relevant literature is double negative control and proximal causal inference (e.g., \citealt{hu_instrumental_2008, kuroki_measurement_2014, miao_identifying_2018, tchetgen_introduction_2020}).
-Double negative control is a widely used technique when control variables are not directly observed, and similar techniques are extended to a variety of settings, including synthetic controls \citep{qiu_doubly_2024}, hidden treatments \citep{zhou2024causal}, and networks \citep{egami_identification_2023}.
-However, identification and semiparametric estimation strategies in the case of hidden outcomes, which has not been done in the literature to the best of my knowledge.
+These methods provide identification strategies when key variables are not directly observed, and have been extended to a variety of settings, including synthetic controls \citep{qiu_doubly_2024}, hidden treatments \citep{zhou2024causal}, and networks \citep{egami_identification_2023}.
+However, identification and semiparametric estimation strategies for the case of \emph{hidden outcomes} have not been formally derived in the existing literature, to the best of my knowledge.

-Finally, this paper has broader implications for the literature on representation learning.
-Because texts are high-dimensional, the proposed SRI framework employs low-dimensional representations to reduce dimensionality while preserving the information that is relevant for downstream tasks (e.g., \citealt{veitch_adapting_2020, pryzant_causal_2021, wang_desiderata_2022, gui_causal_2023, imai_causal_2024, imai2025genai}), since such data are often high-dimensional and thus require dimensionality reduction to extract only the relevant information, such as confounding variables.
+Finally, this paper relates to representation learning for statistical inference with unstructured data.
+A recurring theme in this literature is the need to reduce the dimensionality of texts or images while preserving the information that is relevant for downstream tasks (e.g., \citealt{veitch_adapting_2020, pryzant_causal_2021, wang_desiderata_2022, gui_causal_2023, imai_causal_2024, imai2025genai}).
+These methods emphasize that unstructured data are often too high-dimensional to use directly, and therefore require learned representations to extract only the relevant information, such as confounding variable.\\

 \textbf{Contribution of this paper.} This paper addresses the above gaps in the following three ways.
 First, I introduce Surrogate Representation Inference, a framework that leverages an assumption that can be guaranteed by design: human coders rely only on the text they are annotating and do not directly observe the structured variables of interest.
 Throughout the paper, I show that this assumption can be exploited to improve efficiency in downstream statistical inference.

 Second, the SRI framework allows human annotations to contain non-differential measurement error, which is ruled out in almost all existing approaches.
 I provide identification results and a semiparametric estimation strategy with a formal consistency guarantee for the target parameter.
 I also empirically demonstrate that SRI substantially reduces bias when only error-prone human annotations are available.
 To facilitate practical implementation, I introduce a procedure for testing whether annotation errors are non-differential in Appendix \ref{sec::guidance}.

 Finally, SRI extends surrogate-outcome ideas to settings with high-dimensional, unstructured surrogate variables by drawing on the representation-learning literature.
 Because texts and images are high-dimensional, I propose learning low-dimensional representations that continue to function as surrogates, thereby reducing dimensionality while preserving the surrogate structure required for efficient inference.